nathan-osman/rss2producer/README.md

         pub_date=datetime.utcnow()
     )

+At a minimum, `title` or `description` must be included; all other parameters are optional.
+The `pub_date` parameter can be either a `datetime` instance or a UTC timestamp.

 When all of the items have been added to the feed, the XML contents can be obtained with: